mxagar/eda_fe_summary/README.md

 	- Boxplots -> try `sns.swarmplot()`: boxes are replaced by point swarms.
 	- Boxplots -> try `sns.violinplot()`: box width changed.
 	- Scatterplots -> try `sns.lmplot()` or `sns.reglot()`: linear regression is added to the scatterplot.
-	- Scatterplots -> try `sns.jointplot()`: density distribution isolines of a pair of quantitative variables.
+	- Scatterplots -> try `sns.jointplot()`: density distribution iso-lines of a pair of quantitative variables.
 - We can get a handle of any plot and set properties to is later: `bp = sns.boxplot(); bp.set_xlabel()`.
 - Larger group plots:
-	- `sns.pairplot()`: scatterplots/histograms of quantitative varaibles in a matrix; select variables if many.
+	- `sns.pairplot()`: scatterplots/histograms of quantitative variables in a matrix; select variables if many.
 	- `sns.FacetGrid()`: create a grid according to classes and map plot types and variables.